- Home

 -

-Driving Under the Influence (DUI) is defined as anyone under the influence of either drugs or alcohol with a blood alcohol content of .08 or higher operating a motor vehicle.
+Driving Under the Influence (DUI) is defined as anyone under the influence of either drugs or alcohol with a blood alcohol content of.08 or higher operating a motor vehicle.
+If you are under the age of 21 it is illegal to be under the influence of any amount of drugs or alcohol, especially when operating a motor vehicle.

 -